fruitxxsnackz/jm-about-me/README.md

 ## Description
 Creating webpage that displays student portfolio.
+Using HTML/CSS, this gitpage was created and customized.

 ## Webpage Preview
 Copy: